 Three years after his appointment, Worden was a part of the astronaut support crew for Apollo 9 — the first docking of the Apollo program.
 Next, he was slotted as a backup command pilot for Apollo 12.

 Traditionally, astronauts put into backup positions at that time could expect a flight three missions later.
 As expected, Worden was assigned to Apollo 15 as a command module pilot.

+"That added an extra burden, but it also added a lot of excitement, because we kind of felt like the program … [was] getting mature," Worden said.
 "We're doing the all-up program now.
-We're not just getting out on the moon and walking around for six hours and getting back in and saying, "Hey, I've been there," and collect a few rocks.
+We're not just getting out on the moon and walking around for six hours and getting back in and saying, 'Hey, I've been there,' and collect a few rocks.
 Now we had to do some things."

 Watching the moon

-While crewmates David Scott and Jim Irwin picked up anorthosites on the surface – including the famed Genesis Rock that is more than 4 billion years old – Worden did scientific observations from orbit.
-His descriptions of Littrow, which some scientists thought was a volcanic area, likely helped in the area's selection as the Apollo 17 lunar landing site.
+While crewmates David Scott and Jim Irwin collected rocks on the moon's surface — including the famed Genesis Rock that is more than 4 billion years old — Worden performed scientific observations from orbit.
+Alone in orbit around the moon — in 2015, Guinness World Records recognized Worden as the "most isolated that any human has been from another person," having reached a distance of 2,235 miles (3,600 kilometers) from Scott and Irwin on the lunar surface.